WCS Naturally Felled Trees Series

 Are there any other influences that also played a role in creating those guidelines?

-I have perpetually been drawn to and therefore influenced by the principles of the Arts & Crafts movement.
-And with this series I have consciously leaned on one of its principles by allowing a uniqueness of form to organically permeate the production process.
-The size, natural features, production marks and hole placement are all improvised as each candle holder is being created.
+I have perpetually been drawn to and therefore influenced by the non-automation principles of the Arts & Crafts movement.
+And with this series I have consciously leaned on those principles by, for example, allowing a uniqueness of form to organically permeate the production process.
+The size, natural features, production marks and hole placement are all improvised as each candle holder is being created and its personality is able to fully emerge.

 Oh, interesting… so that each becomes individualized because of the process itself?